fenago/github-developers/Lab_7.md

 $ git merge origin/stable-3.2 --quiet
 ```

-5. You can see the difference using Gitk.
+5. You can see the difference.
 The following screenshot
     shows the fast- forward merge; as you can see, our
     `remoteOldBugFix` branch points to
     `origin/stable-3.2` :